Jury Duty Information

 - You are now under criminal indictment for a felony or under criminal charges for any type of theft

 While the Court understands there are legal exemptions to your jury service, we request that you consider those options carefully as we are a small community and depend on you to assist us in providing an effective judicial system for those charged with an offense in Westlake.
-Should you need to claim an exemption and have misplaced the form that was sent in the mail, you may click here to access the blank form, print, and mail/fax or email to:

 You are entitled to be excused as a juror if you: